-Why is the HDB housing loan interest rate higher than banks’?
+What is the current HDB housing loan interest rate?

 The current HDB housing loan interest rate is 2.6%, and it is pegged to our CPF Ordinary Account interest rates (+0.1%).
-It’s currently the highest in the market, but it is super stable (it has not changed in 15 years).
+It was the highest in the market for the past 10 years, but recently, the banks’ fixed rates have risen past 2.6%.
+Unlike bank fixed rates, however, HDB’s rates are super stable.
+The current 2.6% has not changed in 15 years!

-That’s why HDB housing loans are referred to as “concessionary rates” – they’re meant to help Singaporeans afford public housing.
+That was “normal”.
+After all, HDB housing loans are referred to as “concessionary rates” because they’re meant to help Singaporeans afford public housing.
 You have to fulfil a long list of criteria to be eligible.
-So why is this “concessionary” rate more expensive than the private banks’ now?

-It’s because of a huge, continuous dip in the SIBOR rates in 2008, which caused bank interest rates to fall, hovering around 1% to 1.3%.
+The only reason why banks could offer such low rates for 10 years was because of a huge, continuous dip in the SIBOR rates in 2008.
+That caused bank interest rates to fall, hovering around 1% to 1.3%.

 So should you take a bank or HDB housing loan?

 Short answer: if you are eligible for HDB, go for it.

 Those following the mortgage market would know that the local bank’s floating rates have been rising for quite some time already.

 From June 2017 to June 2018, the average bank interest rates jumped from 1.3% to 1.55%, and since then, things have only gotten worse.
 It’s risen to about 2.16% now, and is probably going to continue going up.
 (More on that below.)